antoine-cottineau/react-native-swipeable-card-stack/README.md

 ## Documentation

-This library exports a `SwipeableCardStack` component that displays the cards, reacts to user gestures, performs some animations and send swipping events.
+This library exposes a `SwipeableCardStack` component that displays the cards, reacts to user gestures, performs some animations and send swipping events.

 Here is the list of props this component accepts: